Paying off debt is not glamorous. Let’s get that out of the way right now.

 It was a blow to my pride and an exercise in humility.

-I can tell you we have skipped our tithe about eight times since we got married in October, 2006.
-I remember them because they were times I doubted God could take care of us when we had so little in the bank account and I took matters into my own hands.
-I was scared and didn’t trust the promises he’d made.
+I can tell you we have skipped our tithe about a handful of times since we got married in October 2006.
+I remember them, because they were times I doubted God could take care of us when we had so little in the bank account so I took matters into my own hands.
+I was scared and didn’t trust the promises He’d made.

 I can share with you right now, with tears in my eyes as I type this, that God has NEVER ONCE let us starve or left us.
 He has taken care of our needs every single time without fail.
 When we were worried about back-to-school shopping for Ellie to start kindergarten, my parents randomly called and said they’d like to send us $100 for school supplies and clothes.
 They said they remembered how hard back-to-school time could be and their parents had occasionally helped them get new shoes or clothes for everyone.
 When I didn’t have enough money for groceries one week and didn’t know where the money was coming from (remember, we were trying so hard to not use credit cards), our mortgage company randomly reviewed our escrow account and sent us a check for $200.